flybywiresim/docs/docs/fbw-a32nx/settings.md

 ### Deactivate MSFS Assistance Features

 We have disabled all assistance and AI features to prevent compatibility issues with A32NX custom systems.
 You may manually enable some AI features through MSFS settings accessible when pressing `ESC`.
 You can see what settings you can customize in the image below.

+!!! tip ""
+    Having any AI features or assistance features switched on created some stability issues with our custom systems:

+    - A/THR failing to arm or activate.
+    - Engines turning off in-flight or after takeoff.
+    - Constant right or left rudder.
+    - Inability to taxi.

 ![AI Settings New](assets/settings/ai-settings-new.png){loading=lazy}